 Q: In what states do you offer mediation?

 A: Sorry, I wish I could help everyone … I offer mediation only in Colorado.
-I’m based in Boulder and typically meet in person.
-However, I have also held mediation sessions using conference calls which works great when you and your spouse work in different cities and scheduling is a challenge.
+I’m based in Boulder and can meet in person or virtually, whichever you prefer.

 Q: How many mediation sessions will it take?